zled/sql-docs.it-it/docs/sql-operations-studio/download.md

 - Windows Server 2008 R2 (64 bit)

 ### <a name="macos"></a>macOS
-- macOS 10.13 Sierra elevata
+- macOS 10.13 High Sierra
 - macOS 10.12 Sierra

 ### <a name="linux"></a>Linux